Trace maps under weak regularity assumptions: The coarea formula

 Finally, using \eqref{4.7.b} and that $e(\theta) = 1/ b(\theta),$ we obtain that, \beq \ds \frac{1}{|\nabla a(x)|}\, d\beta_\rho(x) = \rho\, b^2(\theta)\, d\theta. \ene By \eqref{4.8} the right-hand sides of \eqref{4.1} and \eqref{4.4.a} are the same, the right-hand sides of \eqref{4.2} and \eqref{4.4.b} coincide, and the right-hand sides of \eqref{4.5} and \eqref{4.7} take the same value.

-{\bf Acknowledgement} I thank Matania Ben-Artzi for informing me of the article by Jerison and Kenig and for his interest on this work.
+{\bf Acknowledgement}This paper was partially written while I was visiting INRIA Saclay \^Ile-de-France and ENSTA.
+I thank Anne-Sophie Bonnet-BenDhia and Patrick Joly for their kind hospitality.
 I thank Vladimir Maz'ya for his detailed information on the literature on trace maps and on the coarea formula.
-This paper was partially written while I was visiting INRIA Saclay \^Ile-de-France and ENSTA.
-I thank Anne-Sophie Bonnet-BenDhia and Patrick Joly for their kind hospitality.